Rocky1salady-killer/DGE-GM/README.md

 ## Getting Started

-Normally, for training, you should change
+For train, you should change:
 1. `train.save.save_path`, The model is saved in the `$save_path$/checkpoint/`.
 2. `train.data.image`, This is the path of image, please use the provided data processing code.
 3. `train.data.label`, This is the path of label.
 4. `reader`, This indicates the used reader.
 It is the filename in `reader` folder, e.g., *reader/reader_mpii.py* ==> `reader: reader_mpii`.

-For test, you should change
+For test, you should change:
 1. `test.load.load_path`, it is usually the same as `train.save.save_path`.
 The test result is saved in `$load_path$/evaluation/`.
 2. `test.data.image`, it is usually the same as `train.data.image`.
 3. `test.data.label`, it is usually the same as `train.data.label`.